bblfish/finance/README.md

 ## Running the model

-One can run the code from inside `sbt`.
-Invoking
+One can run the code from inside `sbt`, which can be installed along with other scala tools a number of ways as explained on the [Scala Downloads page](https://www.scala-lang.org/download/) page.
-`run` gives a list of command line arguments
+Invoking `run` gives a list of command line arguments.

 ```commandline
 $ sbt